Dear Central College families,

 Do you need to update your email address or change your subscription for this newsletter?
-If so, you may do so anytime at http://www.central.edu/newsletters/.
-As always, the parent website (http://www.central.edu/parents/) can be a great resource for you in addition to firstname.lastname@example.org for questions you may have regarding your student’s life at Central.
+If so, you may anytime at http://www.central.edu/newsletters/.
+As always, the parents web page (http://www.central.edu/parents/) can be a great resource for you, in addition to email@example.com, for questions you may have regarding your student’s life at Central.

 The Office of Student Development

 Central College offers a limited number of summer classes on campus and online.
-Students who want to register for summer classes should see their faculty advisor.
-Available course offerings are listed at http://www.central.edu/academics/courseLookup/.
-Your student can find registration and fee information for summer courses on my.central.edu on the Registrar’s website (http://departments.central.edu/registrar/) under registration.
+Students who want to register for summer classes should do so online via WebAdvisor.
+Available courses are listed at http://www.central.edu/academics/courseLookup/.
+Your student can find registration and fee information for summer courses on the Registrar’s website (http://departments.central.edu/registrar/) under registration.
 Online summer classes begin May 26.

-All students should be able to see their spring semester final grades on WebAdvisor.
-It is the student’s responsibility to track his/her progress toward graduation.
-WebAdvisor provides a program evaluation tool to do this.
-Students log into WebAdvisor, choose program evaluation and then may see their progress with an already declared major or use the “what if” function of the program to determine what requirements they may need to fulfill if they change or add majors.
+All students should be able to see their spring semester grades on WebAdvisor after May 19.
+It is the student’s responsibility to track his/her progress toward graduation, and WebAdvisor provides a program evaluation tool to do this.
+Students log into WebAdvisor, choose program evaluation, and then they may see which degree and major (if declared) requirements have been met, what is in progress and what is missing or incomplete.
+If students have questions, they may contact their academic advisor or the registrar.

 Registration Closure Reminder

-Online registration via WebAdvisor will be closed from Monday, June 3 to Monday, July 15 to accommodate registration for new students during orientation.
-Students who wish to drop a Central College summer course between June 3-7 will need to contact the Registrar’s Office via email no later than 5:00 p.m. on Friday, June 7.
-The last day to drop a summer class is June 7.
-For questions, please contact the Registrar’s Office, firstname.lastname@example.org or 641-628-5442.
+Online registration via WebAdvisor will be closed from June 1 to July 20 to accommodate registration for new students during orientation.
+Students who wish to drop a Central College summer course during June 1-5 will need to contact the Registrar’s Office via email no later than 5 p.m.
+June 5 — the last day to drop a summer class.
+If you have questions, please contact the Registrar’s Office, firstname.lastname@example.org or 641-628-5442.

 Graduate School Preparation

-Now is the time for rising junior and senior students interested in pursuing graduate or professional school after Central College to learn more about the programs, application processes, admission tests, financing and deadlines associated with their intended field of study.
-Any student who wants to consider graduate school or professional school options may find the following website helpful: http://www.central.edu/Student-Services/Career-Services/Pages/Graduate-School.aspx
+Now is the time for rising junior and senior students interested in pursuing graduate or professional school after Central College to learn more about the programs, application processes, admission tests, financing and deadlines associated with their intended fields of study.
+Any student who wants to consider graduate school or professional school options may find the following website helpful: https://my.central.edu/Student-Services/Career-Services/Pages/Graduate-School.aspx

 Services for Students and Alumni

-Family members play a very important role in the success of their students.
+Family members play a very important role in the success of students.
 What you know can help your student a great deal!
-The Career Center offers the following services for students and alumni:
+The office of Career and Professional Development offers the following services for students and alumni: